A numerical approach for fluid deformable surfaces with conserved enclosed volume: Numerical approach

 We define the mesh size as $h=h_{max}=\max_{T\in\mathcal{T}} h_T$ where the size of a triangle $h_T$ is given by the longest edge of $T$.
 For better readability we will use $\param$ instead of $\param_k$ and also denote the discrete normal vector of $\surf_h$ by $\normal$ and the discrete shape operator of $\surf_h$ by $\shop$.
 The discrete projection and surface operators are defined with respect to $\normal$ and $\shop$.
-Please, consider that $\normal$ does not exists on the intersection of the mesh elements.
-It is therefor not recommended to use $\normal$ to compute the curvature information required for the bending force in eq. \eqref{eq:bending}.
+Please consider that $\normal$ is multi-valued at the intersection of the mesh elements.
+It is therefore not recommended to use $\normal$ to compute the curvature information required for the bending force in eq. \eqref{eq:bending}.
 Different approaches have been proposed to deal with this issue, see e.g. \cite{Dziuk_NM_2008,Nitschkeetal_JFM_2012,Kovacsetal_NM_2019}.
-We here will obtain the mean curvature of $\surf_h$, again denoted by $\meanc$, from eq. \eqref{eq:meshflow}.
+Here, we will obtain the mean curvature of $\surf_h$, again denoted by $\meanc$, from eq. \eqref{eq:meshflow}.